evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ---
 description: Get started with Evidently Cloud.
-Run checks and customize a dashboard in 15 minutes.
+Run checks and customize a Dashboard in 15 minutes.
 ---

 In this tutorial, you'll set up production data and ML monitoring for a toy ML model.
 You'll run evaluations in Python and access a web dashboard in Evidently Cloud.

 The tutorial consists of three parts:
 * Overview of the architecture (2 min).
-* Launching a pre-built demo dashboard (2-3 min).
+* Launching a pre-built demo Dashboard (2-3 min).
 * Setting up monitoring for a new toy dataset (10 min).

 You'll need basic knowledge of Python.
-Once you connect the data, you can continue working in the web interface.
+Once you connect the data, you can continue in the web interface.

 {% hint style="success" %}
 **Want a very simple example first?** Check this [Evidently Cloud "Hello World"](quickstart-cloud.md) instead.